-You can it because it might be that we say we're about to talk about that one.
+You can, it might be that we say we're about to talk about that one.
 But that's fine.
 Absolutely.
 So just come in as we go.

-Right and tell us about loom working.
+Right then, tell us about lone working.

-So basically one of the things I'm going to sort of start just saying to people, when people think about loan working, one of the really important things to consider is it's not just about your risk of being attacked, which unfortunately, nowadays is on the increase just on some violence and aggression training.
-And what you can find in advance aggression training, sleep, for the first time I've done it is it talks about how to defend yourself, and what legally isn't acceptable, which is a sad reflection on the fact that nowadays, many people in healthcare will actually receive abuse in some way.
-So you just scared us a bit there, Sandra, because you said it's on the increase, which always makes me think, is it reports of violence against lone workers, which is on the increase?
-Or was it statistically it is getting worse?
+So basically, one of the things I'm going to sort of start just saying to people, when people think about lone working, one of the really important things to consider is, it's not just about your risk of being attacked, which unfortunately, nowadays is on the increase.
+I've just done some violence and aggression training.
+And what you can find in violence and aggression training, for the first time I've done it, is it talks about how to defend yourself, and what legally is and isn't acceptable, which is a sad reflection on the fact that nowadays, many people in healthcare will actually receive abuse in some way.

+You just scared us a bit there, Sandra, because you said it's on the increase, which always makes me think, is it reports of violence against lone workers, which is on the increase?
+Or was it statistically, it is getting worse?

 That's the difficulty.
 I think, certainly looking at statistics on the training we've done, they're higher.
 But is it that more people are more aware how to complain?
 And so it's actually been reported more often?
 And I'm not sure on that.
-But I think the thing people need to consider it is lots of people think about is it violence, but actually, it's not just about considering your safety from that perspective and from an individual, but it's also the fact that if you learn work and you collapse, or a patient collapses, what you gonna do, you need to actually be aware and have a process in place.
-You could be working in a building where you'll learn working within your clinic, but the clinics in a building and there's other clinics, but have you got a process, an agreed way of what you will do if something happens and how you will raise the alarm.
-So we want to talk around some of those little things like do you triage before you see people a lot of people have moved to triage.
-And actually, if you're triaging Someone, it may give you a bit of a gut feel around an individual.
-And one thing that said, and I always say is if your gut feel if something doesn't feel quite right, then go with it and be very careful if you're going to consider bringing that person in, when you could potentially be loan working.
-Another thing that people seem to forget about loan working, is it oh, well, I've always got a receptionist.
-Well, what happens if the receptionist co some early on?
-Well, you are suddenly loan working.
-So Sara, and I tend to say it is very unlikely that there is not some point at some time when a clinician will not be working alone.
-And so you do need to really consider this even in a team in a team situation.
+But I think the thing people need to consider, lots of people think about, is it violence, but actually, it's not just about considering your safety from that perspective and from an individual, but it's also the fact that if you lone work and you collapse, or a patient collapses, what are you gonna do, you need to actually be aware and have a process in place.
+You could be working in a building where you'll lone working within your clinic, but the clinic's in a building and there's other clinics, but have you got a process, an agreed way of what you will do if something happens and how you will raise the alarm.
+So we want to talk around some of those little things, like do you triage before you see people, a lot of people have moved to triage.
+And actually, if you're triaging someone, it may give you a bit of a gut feel around an individual.
+And one thing that said, and I always say, is if your gut feel is something doesn't feel quite right, then go with it and be very careful if you're going to consider bringing that person in, when you could potentially be lone working.
+Another thing that people seem to forget about lone working, is it oh, well, I've always got a receptionist.
+Well, what happens if the receptionist goes home earlier?
+Well, you are suddenly lone working.
+So Sarah and I tend to say it is very unlikely that there is not some point at some time when a clinician will not be working alone.
+And so you do need to really consider this even in a team situation.